Here's a look at what you need to know about the Beslan School Siege.

 The hostage takers are reportedly followers of Chechen warlord Shamil Basayev, though some believe it is an international terrorist organization.

-Other Facts: Some reports suggest 31 of 32 hostage takers were killed.
+Some reports suggest 31 of 32 hostage takers were killed.
 Two of the militants purportedly were women.

 The school taken over is referred to as School No. 1.